I posted a contest in my herbal medicine group Megan’s Herbal Apothecary the other day- who could identify this native Wisconsin fruit?

 (My actual face when I found it.
 The toddler was unimpressed.)

-Come to find out, my favorite park for hiking in my hometown of Little Chute is full of Mayapple patches.
+Come to find out, my favorite park for hiking in my hometown is full of Mayapple patches.
 I located about 15 patches, with dozens of plants.
 Out of that, I got 2 ripe fruits, and 3 green ones that I’m hoping will ripen on my counter.

 What an incredible experience!
 I know herbalists who have gone years without ever getting to experience the delight of finding and enjoying this delicious Wisconsin treat.